 15%Python engineering bench seniority

-Depth in FastAPI, async, Pydantic, persistence layers, and production deployment — not framework-only knowledge.
+Depth in FastAPI, async, Pydantic, persistence layers, and production deployment; not framework-only knowledge.
+Evidence: stated seniority floor, bench size, and demonstrated FastAPI/async/Pydantic depth.

 -